fb pixel

 By

-Do a quick scroll on LinkedIn—the once most-acceptable-place-to-brag-about-your-promotion platform—and you’ll see something different: Those “I’m so excited to tell you that…” announcements have been overtaken by gaggles of unwelcome job status posts, many as a result of mass company layoffs.
+Do a quick scroll on LinkedIn these days—formerly the best-place-to-brag-about-your-promotion platform—and you’ll see something different.
+The “I’m so excited to tell you that…” announcements have been overtaken by gaggles of unwelcome job status posts, many as a result of mass company layoffs.

-Just this year, dozens of companies have let go hundreds of employees, from (and this is just a snapshot) 450 at Netflix to 800 at Peloton to 1,100 at Coinbase.
+In 2023 alone, dozens of companies have let go of thousands of employees, from (and this is just a snapshot) 12,000 at Google, 7,000 at Disney, and 5,000 at T-Mobile.
 And while getting laid off at home instead of the office means you’ve avoided the shame of publicly packing up your succulents and notebooks, being let go while working from home—after hearing about it on Zoom or in a mass email or meeting—comes with its own variety of mental torture.
-For some, that includes bouts of depression after being laid off.
+For some, that includes depression.

-It’s a startling feeling 28-year-old Heather Aleinik experienced after being laid off from Shopify, where she worked as a merchant acceleration team lead with 12 direct reports for more than two years.
+Heather Aleinik, 28, experienced this startling feeling after being laid off from Shopify, where she worked as a merchant acceleration team lead with 12 direct reports for more than two years.
 “During the first few weeks after, I struggled to sort through my confusion, hurt, and rejection when previously I had only felt gratitude and enthusiasm [for my job],” she says.

 We tapped psychologists specializing in work life to explain why layoffs at home lead to a very special type of funk.
 Plus, the best way forward.